-The short answer...YES!* The reason is there is plenty of research showing that Retinol has numerous benefits for skin.
-Retinol boosts collagen production, increases cell turnover and accelerates skin renewal to even out discoloration and smooth the skin.
-It is one of the most recognized cosmetic ingredients for reversing the signs of aging. *(That said, women who are pregnant or breastfeeding should not use Retinol.)
-Retinol is a form of Vitamin A, and is one of three different types of retinoids, which have varying degrees of effectiveness.
+There is plenty of research showing that Retinol has numerous benefits for skin.
+It boosts collagen production, increases cell turnover and accelerates skin renewal to even out discoloration and smooth the skin.
+It is one of the most recognized cosmetic ingredients for reversing the signs of aging.
+Retinol is a form of Vitamin A, and is one of three different types of retinoids, which have varying degrees of potency.

-Retinoic Acid is the only biologically-active form of a retinoid.
-This means that all other forms must be converted to Retinoic Acid to be effective.
-Retinoic Acid is available through prescription only (such as Isotretinoin and Tretinoin) and has the most potential for skin irritation.
+Retinoic Acid (RA) is the only biologically-active form of a retinoid.
+This means that all other forms must be converted to RA to be effective.
+RA is available through prescription only (such as Isotretinoin and Tretinoin) and has the most potential for skin irritation.

 Retinol is the strongest form available without a prescription.
-While still highly effective, it is about 20% weaker than Retinoic Acid.
-In the skin, enzymes convert it to Retinoic Acid.
-One major advantage is that it is more easily tolerated by skin than prescription Retinoic Acid.
+While still highly effective, it is about 20% weaker than RA.
+In the skin, enzymes convert it to RA.
+One major advantage is that it is more easily tolerated by skin than prescription RA.

-Retinyl Palmitate is the mildest retinoid and it takes longer to convert to Retinoic Acid, minimizing the possibility of skin irritation.
+Retinyl Palmitate is the mildest retinoid and it takes longer to convert to RA, minimizing the possibility of skin irritation.

 While prescription strength retinoids are clearly the most effective in treating skin aging, they are also much more likely to cause irritation and drying of the skin.
 The good news is that Retinol and Retinyl Palmitate can deliver similar results without irritation, but because the skin must convert them to the biologically active form, it takes longer.
 When choosing a Retinol product here is what to look for: